Frees/idea-plugin-external-libraries-folding/README.md

 1. In IntelliJ IDEA, go to Settings/Preferences → Plugins
 2. Click on "Marketplace" and search for "External Lib Folding"
 3. Click "Install" and restart the IDE when prompted

+Alternatively, you can download the plugin directly from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/27293-external-lib-folding).

 ## Usage
 After installation, the plugin automatically reorganizes the External Libraries section in your Project View.